ArenKDesai/Aren-s-Notes/botany 2.md

 Some fungi are parasites, and some are pathogens.
 Parasites don't typically cause death or disease (although they can be harmful), but pathogens typically are.
 **Mutualists** obtain organic food from living organisms and provide some benefit in return.

-Fungi formed more than a billion years ago an contributed to the develo
+Fungi formed more than a billion years ago an contributed to the development of plants and animals we know today.